skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 ```

 We use specializations if the local variables happen to have an `int` or `double` type.
+We use the `guards` attribute of `@Specialization` to make sure they are only activated if the `FrameSlot`
+has the correct type (or has not yet been initialized).
+If an object is assigned to a given local variable at any time,
+we stop further specializations, and work on the boxed object exclusively.

+Note that in order to write that `guards` expression,
+we have to statically import the constants from the `FrameSlotKind` Truffle enum.
+We do that with the `@ImportStatic` annotation.

-We note the type in the frame descriptor before we save the value in the frame --
+We also save the type in the frame descriptor before we write the value in the frame --
 we will use that information in the Node for reading a local variable, below.

 Finally, we return a list of statement Nodes that is the result of parsing a statement block: